SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

   able to stop outbreaks in their tracks.

-That's an awful lot of powerfully [positive protective mana](https://en.wikipedia.org/wiki/Mana) coming down the road at us.
+That's an awful lot of powerfully [positive protective mana](https://en.wikipedia.org/wiki/Mana) barreling down the road at us.

 ## The Weekend Conclusion